Chasing Ghosts: Will Indiana ever really move on from Bob Knight?

 Borzello: Indiana certainly isn't in the top tier of programs in college basketball right now, as Duke, North Carolina, Kansas and Kentucky are in a class of their own.
 But Indiana is probably in that next group, which is something the other programs within the state can't say and probably will never be able to say.
 They just don't have the history and tradition of Indiana.
 The Hoosiers have been there before.
 So I think the perception of Indiana basketball on a macro scale will be above the other three programs listed -- even though those programs have been far more consistently successful in recent years.

 And because of that last fact, I think Indiana will be closer to that group (Purdue, Notre Dame, Butler) than the Kentucky/North Carolina group for the foreseeable future.
-Those elite programs are simply winning at a rate -- both on the court and in recruiting -- that Indiana (and 348 other programs) aren't catching anytime soon.
+Those elite programs are simply winning at a rate -- both on the court and in recruiting -- that Indiana (and 348 other programs) aren't catching any time soon.

 Medcalf: I think it's difficult for any squad to consistently reach the levels of the top blue bloods in the one-and-done era.
 But Indiana has an incredible brand.
 The Hoosiers have been able to recruit NBA-level players in recent years.
 They've made 12 NCAA tournament appearances in the past 20 years.
 And they will continue to attract the talent necessary to get lucky in the crapshoot known as the NCAA tournament.